mumbleskates/bilrost/README.md

 [eq]: https://doc.rust-lang.org/std/cmp/trait.Eq.html

-Normal ("expedient") decoding may accept other byte strings as valid encodings of a given value, such as encodings that contain unknown fields or non-canonically encoded values[^noncanon].
+Normal ("relaxed") decoding may accept other byte strings as valid encodings of a given value, such as encodings that contain unknown fields or non-canonically encoded values[^noncanon].
 Most of the time, this is what is desired.

 [^noncanon]: "Non-canonical" value encodings in Bilrost principally include fields that are represented in the encoding even though their value is